accordproject/cicero-template-library/src/empty/README.md

-# Empty template
+# Empty clause template

-This is an empty template to get you started.
+This is an empty clause template to get you started.